harvzheng/csc630-backend-project/readme.md

     - This is what the password to your MySQL Database is
 - API_KEY=*your_google_geocoding_api_key*
 - DATABASE=*name_of_database*
-    - Before starting to play with this locally, you'll want to set up a new database in MySQL.
+    - Before starting to play with this locally, you'll need to create a new database in MySQL.
 Put the name of that database in here.
 - PORT=*port_of_your_choosing*
+    - This project uses a port of 3000, as visible in the urls below

 Once that's done, to get the server up and running just run
 ```sh
 $ node index.js
 ```
+All the code is in `index.js`, including creating a connection to the database and the routing.
 ## Sending HTTP Requests

 ### GET